How busy are you? Are you too busy to realize how busy you really are? Take this quick quiz:

 - Do you bring a change of clothes with you for the variety of different activities you do?

 - Do you online shop because going to the store is too time consuming?

 - Do you start work before going in to work?

 - Do you continue working after going home?

-Many adults will answer yes to some or even the majority of these questions.
+Many adults will answer yes to the majority of these questions.
 We are often busy with good things: busy at work, busy at home, busy with kids, busy with social lives and family obligations.
 Being busy isn’t wrong in itself, but it can lead to neglecting important aspects of your life, like your health, beauty, relationships, stress, and sleep.